 Careful not to handle them without gloves as you will leave fingerprints.

-I got to thinking last night about that first mold I made that didn’t work for the chocolates and came up with an idea of how to use it.
-I have all this gelatin left over from making my mold, so I researched some recipes for making gummie bears.
+I got to thinking about that first mold that didn’t work, and I came up with an idea of how to use it.
+I have all this gelatin left over, so I researched some recipes for making gummie bears.
 I found several, so I chose the simpler solution and gave it a try.
 Here is the simple recipe:

 - 7 packets of unlfavored gelatin